jakobzhao/geog458/labs/lab02/readme.md

 ## 5. Word cloud analysis

-You can make a word cloud to analyze the content of all the collected tweet.
-There are a few good online word cloud generator.
-For this lab, we use Word Art from https://wordart.com.
+You can create a word cloud to analyze the content of all the collected tweets.
+There are a few online word cloud generators you can use.
+In this lab, we use Word Art from https://wordart.com.

 After registration, you can simply create a word cloud by pressing the "Create Now" Button on the front page.

 ![](img/frontpage.png)

 Open `geotweets.csv` in microsoft excel or other alternative spreadsheet software.
 Copy the all the rows under the `text` columns.
 And then paste the copied data to the input text box on Word Art.
 You can open this text box by pressing the `import` button on the top left.
 After the texts is input, please type `Import words`.

 ![](img/import-box.png)